kevinsgeo/next_chapter/README.md

 ## Features
 ### Mobile-Specific Innovations:
-1. **CameraX Integration:** Allows users to quickly capture and upload clear images of books, making listings more visually appealing.
+1. **CameraX Integration:** Allows users to quickly upload clear images of books, making listings more visually appealing, by seamlessly scanning the ISBN from the book barcode.
 2. **Geolocation Matching:** Uses Google Maps API to match users with others nearby for convenient swapping.
 4. **Stream API Chat:** Seamless in-app messaging for real-time communication between users.